-ABSTRACT: In response to the call for additional evidence of the economic effects of disclosure (Leuz and Wysocki, 2016), I document significant unintended consequences of a seemingly innocuous, well-intentioned disclosure rule change.
+ABSTRACT: I document significant unintended consequences of a seemingly innocuous, well-intentioned disclosure rule change.
 In 1998, the SEC required that all funds disclose a self-selected, primary benchmark.
 I find that investor sensitivity to excess benchmark returns increases after 1998.
 Fund manager responses to the disclosure change resulted in significant real effects and externalities.
 I find that two-thirds of funds select an inaccurate benchmark and outperform non-strategic funds via higher risk taking.
 The new disclosures also exacerbate the well-documented tendency of underperforming fund managers to increase risk in the second half of the year.

 CFO Co-Option, Earnings Targets, and CEO Compensation, with Shane S. Dikolli, William J. Mayew, and Mani Sethuraman (Second-round “minor revision” at Management Science)

 ABSTRACT: We study whether power dynamics in the CEO-CFO relationship influence the CEO’s compensation.
 To operationalize CEO-CFO power dynamics, we define CFO co-option as the appointment of a CFO after a CEO assumes office.
 We find that CFO co-option is associated with a CEO pay premium of about 5.5%, which is partially explained by a higher likelihood that the firm achieves analyst based earnings targets.
 Our evidence also indicates that the primary mechanism through which co-opted CFOs achieve earnings targets is by walking down analyst forecasts over a fiscal year rather than using discretionary accruals to inflate earnings.
 The evidence thus suggests that co-opted CFOs are more likely to manage expectations about earnings rather than manage earnings directly to achieve earnings targets.